 Add a DNS record

-An A record maps a domain name to a fixed IPv4 address.
+An A record points a domain name to a static IP address.
 It is typically used for website domain name resolution.
 For example, if you have set up a website that is accessible at a public IP address and you have a domain name, you can add an A record.
 After the record takes effect, you can access your website using the domain name.

 Limits

-@, an A record cannot coexist with an NS, CNAME, or URL record if they share the same host record and resolution line.
-To resolve a conflict error, either delete the conflicting record or modify the host record.
+@, an A record conflicts with an NS, CNAME, ALIAS, or URL record if they have the same host record and resolution line.
+If a conflict is reported when you add an A record, you can resolve the conflict by deleting the conflicting record or modifying the host record.
 For more information, see DNS record conflict rules.

-On the Alibaba Cloud DNS - Public Zone page, click the target domain name to navigate to the Settings page.
+On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.

 Description